abiyyuramadhan/fp-wip-md/README.md

 git branch fixing/{fixing-name}
 git checkout fixing/{fixing-name}
 ```
-*Kindly remember to always create new feature and not making changes in branch develop*
+*Kindly remember to always create new feature and not making changes in branch develop and master*
 ### Add Changes
 ```bash
 git add .